OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/objects.md

-# OpenCMISS-Iron objects
+# Iron objects

 The [OpenCMISS-iron python API documentation](http://staging.opencmiss.org/documentation/apidoc/iron/latest/python/index.html) outlines the methods and attributes of iron objects.

-## OpenCMISS-Iron classes
+## Iron classes
-There are two types of iron classes:
+There are two types of OpenCMISS-Iron classes:
  - CMFEType - these are the classes that are used to instantiate iron objects.
 Attributes for these classes need to be set through the class's methods and not by directly setting attribute values.
  - Enum -  these are classes that only contain attributes, that can be directly used in CMFEType class methods.